 Contemplative practices such as yoga, meditation, and mindfulness are becoming increasingly more popular in many urban communities.

-From yoga studious to retreats, many of us are now starting to gravitate towards life practices that focus on the mind, body, and soul.
+From yoga studios to retreats, many of us are now starting to gravitate toward life practices that focus on the mind, body, and soul.

 Once thought of as trendy, new-agish, and even elitist, integrating non-Western and non-pharmaceutical methods into our daily routines has led many of us to have more grounded, relaxed, centered, and healthy lives.